10 Ways to Beat the Winter Doldrums in Beloit!

 Big Hill Park is one of Beloit’s most scenic sites, and a great place to enjoy winter in Beloit.
 The 190-acre park is located on the bluffs of the Rock River and boasts nature and hiking trails, an environmental education center, bike trail, cross-country ski trail, a scenic overlook with spectacular vistas.

 The park was purchased around 1925 and began to take shape as a park in the early 1930’s with the construction of stone fireplaces for picnickers to use.
 These fireplaces can still be seen today along with the famous 90 ft. bluff on the west bank of the Rock River.
 The bluff had been used to hold annual ski jumping competitions by the Beloit Ski Club.
 Even though the ski jump is no longer in existence, the spectacular view remains from the top of the bluff.
 There are nature trails constructed throughout the entire park allowing for abundance of wildlife sighting.
 Beloit is also on the midway point of the 320 mile long Rock River Trail.
-The city offers snowshoe rentals at our Leisure Services office.
+The city offers snowshoe rentals at the Leisure Services office.

 6. Take in an Independent Film Every Wednesday During BIFF Year ‘Round and attend the Beloit International Film Festival

 Local residents and visitors from across the nation fill venues ranging in size from 40 to 400 seats to view 100 films and to meet scores of filmmakers who come from throughout the U.S. and around the world.

 4. Take a walk around the beautiful grounds of Beloit College!